Iconic luxury castle in the heart of Devon's Dartmoor National Park

 - A chilled glass of Prosecco with dinner on the first evening

-- Dinner for two each evening in Smith Brasserie (£35 pp allowance - guests can upgrade to the Fine dining restaurant for £20 direct)
+- Dinner for two each evening in Smith's Brasserie (£35pp allowance towards food – guests can upgrade to the fine dining restaurant from £20pp direct)

 - Full English breakfast daily